Introduction

 Examples:

-- I look to the house.
+- I look at the house.

-- She looks to the kids.
+- She looks at the kids.

 33. Stand Guard